planningcenter/planningcenter.design/src/articles/Alerts.md

 category: "interface"
 ---

 Alerts are dialogue pop-ups that bring focused attention to critical actions or provide informational feedback to users.
-Alert libraries burrently used in our products are SweetAlert and SweetAlert2.
+Alert libraries currently used in our products are SweetAlert and SweetAlert2.
 You may choose to use these libraries or something else as long as it is configurable to match these specifications.

 ## Specifications